google/skylark/doc/spec.md

 redefine them in a smaller block such as a function body or even at the top level of a module.
 However, doing so may be confusing to the reader.
-Nonetheless, this rule permits names to be added to the upredeclared block in later versions of the language (or application-specific dialect) without breaking existing programs.
+Nonetheless, this rule permits names to be added to the redeclared block in later versions of the language (or application-specific dialect) without breaking existing programs.